sajee05/Obsidian/Notes/07 Topper/AIR 16 Madhav Agarwal/GS1 Society.md

             -   However write positives of sec in end- that it reforms orthodox practices- Nikah halala, protects minority, politics of dec etc
 -   Contemporary issues with Secularism: ✅
     -   **Sabrimala Case**: Issues as to what constitutes ‘essential religious practice’ which is protected under Article 25.
 The state/judiciary can intervene only in non-essential matters, however it cannot determine what constituted ERP — the matter is sub judice
-    -   Uniform Civil Code: Covered in → [[2015: Factors that inhibit enacting uniform civil code #readagain: GS-2 Polity & Constitution]]
+    -   Uniform Civil Code: Covered in → [[2015: Factors that inhibit enacting uniform civil code : GS-2 Polity & Constitution]]
     -   Triple Talaq Issue: The new act [Muslim Women (Protection of Rights on Marriage) Act, 2019] declared talaq-e-biddat illegal.
 Any muslim husband who pronounces such talaq to his wife can suffer imprisonment for a term of three years and also be liable for fine
     -   Santhara/Sallekhana: SC stayed the decision of the RJ High Court and lifted the ban on the practice of Santhara
 -   Good examples: ✅